Logo

 Yesterday’s outage was blamed on a bad script being ran by another user, as for today, I’ve yet to hear a word.

-When I opened my account with RadicalV almost three years ago, you could simply email a support address and expect a response within a couple minutes.
+When I opened my account with RadicalV almost three years ago, you could simply email a support address and expect a response within a couple of minutes.
 Then, “to provide better support” they disabled this simple support system and replaced it with a web page.
 Now, this is easy to use, and I’m sure that it makes their lives easier, but what about the life of the customers on days like today?

 Now, I still firmly believe that RadicalV is the best hosting service I’ve used, and I’m still impressed with the support.
 Where many hosting services respond to support questions within a day, RadicalV typically responds within an hour or two.
 I guess like all good companies, they grow up and change focus.
 The days of the 5 minute support response are over.